-We recorded seven incidents requiring reporting to the Environment Agency (none of the incidents resulted in enforcement actions or penalties); all of them in Yorkshire.
-All of these relate to fluid filled cables and all incidents were appropriately addressed in consultation with the Environment Agency
+We recorded six incidents requiring reporting to the Environment Agency (none of the incidents resulted in enforcement actions or penalties); all of them in Yorkshire.
+All incidents relate to fluid filled cables and all were appropriately addressed in consultation with the Environment Agency.